MENU

 Do HEPA Filters Catch Mold?

 HEPA filters are highly effective at capturing mold spores, which typically range from 10 to 30 microns in size.
-This capability makes them an excellent choice for improving indoor air quality in mold-prone areas.
+However, they do not prevent mold growth on surfaces.